Myelin is critical for optimal brain function and mental health.

 They appear in most of my posts because they are so critical for brain and mental health and affect so many aspects of wellness.

-And now researchers have found that they also help your body produce myelin, (53, 54).
+And now researchers have found that they also increase myelin production, helping your body produce more myelin (53, 54).

 According to Judy Graham, author of the book Managing Multiple Sclerosis Naturally: A Self-Help Guide to Living with MS, myelin cell membranes that contain omega-3 fatty acids are more fluid, which improves the efficiency of nerve impulse conduction.